Protein S blood test

 Why the Test is Performed

-Sometimes this test is done to determine why a woman has repeated miscarriages.
+Sometimes this test is done to find the cause of repeated miscarriages.

 What Abnormal Results Mean